afsec/cellular-js/README.md

 - [ ] Make an useful CRUD Example

-- [ ] Make a tutorial to show you some Proof of Concept about  UI focused State Oriented Programming, or simply "Cell within MVP"
+- [ ] Make a tutorial to show you some Proof of Concept about *UI focused State Oriented Programming*, or simply "Cell (MVP powered)"

 - [ ] More documentation